simh/simh/3B2/README.md

 Booting UNIX SVR3
 -----------------

-UNIX SVR3 for the 3B2 partially boots.
+UNIX SVR3 is the only operating system available for the 3B2.
 To boot UNIX, attach the first disk image from the 3B2 "Essential Utilities" distribution.

-    sim> ATTACH IF <disk-image>
+    sim> ATTACH IF <floppy-image>
     sim> BOOT CPU

 Once you reach the `SYSTEM FAILURE` message, type `mcp` to enter